 Efficient Luxury Transport for the Pleated Set

 Put yourself in a place for a moment – one where Porsches, Mustangs and Corvettes are of little concern.
 Hard to imagine, I know, but bear with me – at some point, many car shoppers decide they’ve endured the stresses of enthusiast auto ownership for too long.
 Maybe they bore the brunt of a few too many high dollar repairs, or been left stranded in the office parking lot for the last time.
 They’ve grown weary of having something “sporty” and all the compromises that go along with that.
 It’s time for a change – they want something comfortable, relaxing, quiet and luxurious – maybe even something that gets really good gas mileage.
 For one reason or another, maybe a diesel is out of the question – you wouldn’t want your significant other accidentally topping off the tank with gasoline, you know.
-That can make for a hefty repair bill.
+That can make for a hefty repair bill if you don’t go to the right sparks auto repair shop.
 They’d even be willing to consider a shade of beige for the paint color.
 If only there was a car that fit those exacting needs…

 Enter the Lexus ES300h.